HendrikF/transmitter/README.md

     msg = client.messageFactory.getByName('AMessage')()
     msg.bytes = b'All message data can be assigned that way'

-    # This internally buffers the messages
+    # This internally only buffers the messages
+    # You have to call client.update() to send them
     client.send(msg)
-    # You have to call client.update() to send them

     # Call client.update() regularly to receive Messages from the server
-    # Call to ensure transmission of reliable messages
+    # Call to ensure transmission of messages
     client.update()

-    client.stop()
+    client.disconnect()
+    # Call update to send Disconnect message
+    client.update()
 ```

 Also see files `example*.py`.